Brian Large: International networks and opera companies

+Death

+Large died on 23 May 2026, at the age of 87.

-Awards and honors
+Awards and honours

-Large has received two primetime Emmy Awards:
+Large received two primetime Emmy Awards:

 1992 for The Metropolitan Opera Silver Anniversary Gala (Levine, 1991) (TV) at Lincoln Center for Outstanding Individual Achievement – Classical Music/ Dance Programming – Directing; and again in 1993 for the live transmission of Tosca conducted by Zubin Mehta (1992) (TV) from Rome, seen worldwide on 106 television networks, and for Outstanding Individual Achievement – Classical Music/ Dance Programming – Directing, (shared with Giuseppe Patroni Griffi (director)).